DK Havenergi

 The interest from Austria is significant, but it is Germany's decision not to store CO2 on land that really opens up opportunities.

 Germany, with its 80 million tons of CO2 annually, has chosen not to store on its own territory.
-It is hard to imagine the scale.
-And several countries are interested in storage solutions, informs Hintze.
+It is difficult to imagine the scale.
+And several countries are interested in storage solutions, says Hintze.

 Three phases ahead

-The development towards CCS and final storage in the North Sea is divided into three phases.
+The development towards CCS and eventual storage in the North Sea is divided into three phases.

 - We plan to start in 2026 with the first phase, where CO2 will initially be transported here by trucks.
-In the second phase, from around 2028 to 2030, larger companies such as Aalborg Portland will begin to deliver, Hintze says about the company, which is one of Denmark's largest CO2 emitters.
+In the second phase from around 2028 to 2030, larger companies such as Aalborg Portland will start delivering, says Hintze about the company, which is one of Denmark's largest CO2 emitters.

 - In the third phase, we will start importing CO2.
-A pipeline is expected to be in place at this point, so transport by truck will be unnecessary, Hintze explains about the future, where a pipeline will be able to transport both German and Austrian CO2 to final storage via Hirtshals under the North Sea.< /p>
+A pipeline is expected to be in place at this time, making truck transport unnecessary, explains Hintze about the future, where a pipeline will be able to transport both German and Austrian CO2 for final storage via Hirtshals under the North Sea.

-- In addition, CO2 from the Baltic area can also be shipped to storage, as this region does not have geological conditions suitable for CO2 storage, says Steen Harding Hintze.
+- In addition, CO2 from the Baltic region can also be shipped for storage, as this region does not have geological conditions suitable for CO2 storage, says Steen Harding Hintze.

 Text, graphics, images, sound, and other content on this website are protected under copyright law.
 DK Medier reserves all rights to the content, including the right to exploit the content for the purpose of text and data mining, cf. Section 11b of the Copyright Act and Article 4 of the DSM Directive.